eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 Types of Alarms
 ---------------
 There are different types of alarms which apply to specific Nodes.
-Notifications can optionally be configured for the Alarm or Event type but require a Category to be selected.
-The notification drop down is used to specify when notifications should be sent and generally allow the notification to be sent when the alarm is raised and/or cleared.
+Notifications can optionally be configured for Alarms and require a Category to be selected.
+The notification drop down is used to specify when notifications should be sent - when the alarm is raised and/or cleared.
 Learn more about :ref:`configuring nodes <nodes-and-configuration>`.

 Communications Alarm
 ~~~~~~~~~~~~~~~~~~~~